coolmoves/slml/src/lib/content/problems/inplace-sort.md

 <!--
-title: Zero-Alloc In-Place Sort
+title: Title Of Problem
 points: 100
 code: A
 contestId: c1
 -->

-# Task A: Zero-Alloc In-Place Sort
+# Task A: Title Of Problem

-Given an array of integers, sort the array in ascending order.
-You must achieve **O(1) auxiliary space complexity**.
-Standard sorting libraries are forbidden.
+Problem Description.

 ### Input Format
-- The first line contains `N` (number of elements).
+- The first line contains `...`.
-- The second line contains `N` space-separated integers.

 ### Output Format
-Print the `N` space-separated sorted integers.
+Print the output as `...`.

 ### Sample Input
 ```
-5
-5 3 8 1 2
+xxxxx
 ```

 ### Sample Output
 ```
-1 2 3 5 8
+yyyyy
 ```

+#### Notes
+> Some Extra notes.